JoelBeau/thermo-database/README.md

       ```bash
          docker build -t thermo-database .
       ```
-      Note: ```-t thermo-database``` is optional, tags the image with recognizable name.
+      Note: ```-t thermo-database``` is optional, tags the image with a recognizable name.
 You can also rename the image to anything you want.

    3. Run docker container interactively

       ```bash
          docker run -it --name thermo-database thermo-database
       ```
-      Note: you may change the name to anything you want, or not use it at all (docker will assign random name), but it is useful for stopping and starting the container.
+      Note: you may change the name to anything you want, or not use it at all (docker will assign a random name), but it is useful for stopping and starting the container.

    4. Start MySQL server